-4. Broadway Shows

 Every tourist that visits New York aims to watch Broadway shows.
 The world-famous Broadway consists of 41 mainstream theatres clustered near Times Square.
 A wide range of top-notch shows is featured on Broadway – from classic hits like Hamilton and Oklahoma to modern sensations like Mamma Mia, Lion King, and Les Misérables.
 The list is endless and you are bound to find something that interests you.
-Some of the greatest performers of the world can be found on the legendary Broadway stage.
+Some of the greatest performers in the world can be found on the legendary Broadway stage.
 It is an amazing and unforgettable experience that should not be missed.
 If you are looking for cheaper and more experimental options, watch an off-Broadway show from smaller production houses.

 5. New York’s Central Park

 A visit to New York cannot be complete without visiting the enchanting Central Park.
 Located in the heart of Manhattan and surrounded by tall skyscrapers, the massive green oasis covers 843 acres of prime land.
 The vast green spaces have something for everyone – you can jog, enjoy a boat ride, visit the zoo, play basketball, take a horseback ride, or just admire the gorgeous landscapes.
 The park is huge and you have some surprises waiting for you at every corner.
 There is a zoo, a swimming pool, lakes, skating rings, historical monuments, sculptures, unspoiled meadows, fountains, and several playgrounds.
 A welcome break from the hustle and bustle of the busy metropolis.
-Besides Central Park, the city also boasts of other sprawling urban retreats like Washington Park and Prospect Park, adding much-needed natural beauty to the concrete jungle.
+Besides Central Park, the city also boasts other sprawling urban retreats like Washington Park and Prospect Park, adding much-needed natural beauty to the concrete jungle.

-[Snapshot 2]